When you agree to a new job and enter into an employment contract with a new employer, you may be faced with a non-compete agreement in Texas.

 Historically, public policy in Texas favored promoting business competition and placed the burden upon the employer to show that the non-compete clause is necessary.
 Recent appellate court rulings, however, have broadly interpreted the statutory language to support the enforcement of non-compete agreements.

-For instance, at-will employment is typically not an enforceable agreement, but courts have found that employers that provide employees access to proprietary information is sufficient consideration to make the non-compete enforceable.
+For instance, at-will employment is typically not an enforceable agreement, but courts have found that employers that provide employees access to proprietary information is sufficient consideration to make the non-compete enforceable in Texas.

 Scope of Texas Covenants Not to Compete